Migrating to IaC Console

 Why teams are migrating: For any moderately complex infrastructure or team doing parallel work, these limits become real blockers.
 The community reaction has been significant — Gruntwork (makers of Terragrunt) noted the “déjà vu is real” in reference to HashiCorp’s earlier BSL license change.

-Why Choose IaCConsole?
+Why Choose IaC Console?

-2. Superior Code Reusability
+3. Superior Code Reusability (DRY Infrastructure)

 IaCConsole enforces separation of Units (logic) from Dimensions (configuration data).
 Write your Terraform code once, deploy it to unlimited environments without duplication.